icasas/tvReg/README.md

 The five basic functions in this package are `tvLM()`, `tvAR()`, `tvSURE()`, `tvPLM()`, `tvVAR()` and `tvIRF()`.
 Moreover, this package provides the `confint()`, `fitted()`, `forecast()`, `plot()`, `predict()`, `print()`, `resid()` and `summary()` methods adapted to the class attributes of the `tvReg`.
 In addition, it includes bandwidth selection methods, time-varying variance-covariance estimators and four estimation procedures: the time-varying ordinary least squares, which are implemented in the `tvOLS()` methods, the time-varying generalised least squares for a list of equations, which is implemented in the `tvGLS()` methods, time-varying pooled and random effects estimators for panel data, which are implemented in the `tvRE()` and the time-varying fixed effects estimator, which is implemente in the `tvFE()`.

-## Further information

-Details on the theory and applications to finance and macroeconomics can be found in [Casas, Isabel and Fernandez-Casal, 2022](https://journal.r-project.org/articles/RJ-2022-002/) and in the package vignette <https://icasas.github.io/tvReg/articles/tvReg.html>.

 ## References

 Casas, Isabel and Fernandez-Casal, Ruben, *tvReg: Time-varying Coefficient Linear Regression for Single and Multi-Equations in R* (2022).
-R Journal, 14/1, pp. 79 - 100. [link](https://journal.r-project.org/articles/RJ-2022-002/)
+R Journal, 14/1, pp. 79 - 100. [link](https://journal.r-project.org/articles/RJ-2022-002/).